 - January Interim

 - You can take RTF 400 more than once, but for no more than three credits total (ex: taking a one credit internship during an interim and a two credit one during another semester)

 - Students may also enroll in RTF 401 and/or Interdisciplinary Studies 399 for internship credit.
 However, these credits will not count toward the RTF major; they will count as general credits toward the degree.
 Students who have completed three credits of RTF 400 may not receive RTF 401/IDS 300 credits for the same internship.

 How to Get An Internship

-- Find the company you want to intern with.
-If you are having trouble finding an internship, please contact Randall Davidson the Internship Coordinator at email@example.com for assistance; he has some resources for broadcast internships in Wisconsin.
+First, find the company you want to intern with!
+If you are having trouble finding an internship, please contact internship coordinator Andrew Smock at firstname.lastname@example.org for assistance; he has some resources for finding internships in Wisconsin.

-- You cannot sign into an internship through TitanWeb.
-You can only enroll with an add/drop card which means that you will need to contact Randall Davidson to have the add/drop card signed.
+You cannot sign into an internship through TitanWeb.
+You can only enroll with an add/drop card which means that you will need to contact professor Smock to have the add/drop card signed.

 Students must be enrolled into the course BEFORE the internship starts.
 RTF will not issue credits retroactively.

 Interns need to put in 140 hours or more at the internship to get three credits, 98-139 hours for two credits and 49-97 hours for one.

 Internships can start or end at any time; they need not line up with the academic calendar (if the internship is still underway when grades are due, the student gets an incomplete until the internship concludes).